 I know that new places have their kinks to work out.
-No indoor rest area is huge or maybe I just didn’t find it.
-Some of the sauna’s had already seen quite a bit of wear.
-Everyone got the same coloured bathrobe.
-No place to put water bottles.
+I think that more indoor rest areas are on their way.
+Everyone got the same coloured bathrobe, which can be tough to tell them apart.
 The cooling, mentholated scrub at the end of your visits ended up being a bit too cold for that day.
-But these were all things that I’m sure they will work out in the following months.
+But overall it’s exciting to have such a great amenity in the Rockies.

 But there was one thing that really got me thinking – the sociality of this spa.
 It was in many ways great that people can chat and go in groups to catch up.
 I know that there was a space in the back for a quieter experience – but that is not where there steamrooms and saunas are.
 This spa is full-on socializing and therefore a little loud (and not just the screams when someone jumps into the cold dunk – but that happens too).

 I’m happy that this option now exists in Alberta and look forward to it’s maturation!

 In contrast, The Cave in Cochrane, (just outside of Calgary), paid great homage to the wonderful indoor spas of Europe.